mitogen-hq/mitogen/docs/api.rst

     functionality, such as annotating the safety of a Unicode string, or adding additional methods to a dict.
 However, cPickle loves to preserve those subtypes during serialization, resulting in CallError during :py:meth:`call
-    <mitogen.master.Context.call>` in the target when it tries to deserialize
+    <mitogen.parent.Context.call>` in the target when it tries to deserialize
     the data.

     This function walks the object graph `obj`, producing a copy with any